wp-plugins/woocommerce-eu-vat-compliance/readme.txt

 - <strong>Reporting:</strong> Advanced reporting capabilities, allowing you to see all the information needed to make a MOSS (mini one-stop shop) VAT report.
 The report is sortable and broken down by country, currency and order status.

+- <strong>Central control:</strong> brings all settings, reports and other information into a single centralised location, so that you don't have to deal with items spread all over the WordPress dashboard.

 - <strong>Distinguish VAT from other taxes:</strong> if you are in a jurisdiction where you have to apply other taxes also, then this plugin can handle that: it knows which taxes are VAT, and which are not.

 <a href="https://www.simbahosting.co.uk/s3/product/woocommerce-eu-vat-compliance/">A Premium version is on sale at this link</a>, and currently has these *additional* features ready: